How Universal Credit is paid

 You can use our budgeting calculator to help.

-If you’re finding it difficult to manage on a monthly Universal Credit payment, you have 2 options for changing how you’re paid, depending on where and when you applied.
+If you’re finding it difficult to manage on a monthly Universal Credit payment, you can change how you’re paid.

-If you're in a full service area, you can ask the Jobcentre to pay you every 2 weeks instead of monthly.
+You can ask the Jobcentre to pay you twice a month instead of monthly.
 You can also ask for the housing costs element of your Universal Credit to be paid directly to your landlord.
 These are called the 'Universal Credit Scottish choices'.
 Read more about the Universal Credit Scottish choices.

 Paying your rent or mortgage

 Some of your Universal Credit will be for your housing costs - you’ll usually be expected to pay this directly to your landlord yourself.
-If you have a mortgage, the money for housing costs will be paid directly to your mortgage lender.
+This part of your Universal Credit payment is called a 'housing element.'

-In Scotland, you can ask for the money for housing costs to be paid directly to your landlord if you are in a full service area.
-In a full service area you have an online Universal Credit account and manage your claim online.
+In Scotland, you can ask for the money for housing costs to be paid directly to your landlord.
 Read more about changing how your Universal Credit is paid in Scotland.

 If you’re already on Housing Benefit when you apply for Universal Credit, you’ll still get Housing Benefit for 2 weeks after you submit your claim.
 You won’t need to pay this back.